CASE STUDY

 Momentum for these types of reform is growing across the country, and a more robust body of evidence is needed to both sustain it and ensure it has the intended results.
 The rollout of this comprehensive pretrial reform in January 2020 presented a huge opportunity to establish that evidentiary base.
 In 2019, Arnold Ventures approached CUNY ISLG to examine legislative implementation through an in-depth process evaluation that shows both the potential for impact when state pretrial legislation is done properly and how it can be effectively planned for and implemented.
 With this research, other jurisdictions can use New York’s successes and challenges as guideposts when implementing similar types of sweeping changes.

-CUNY ISLG’s process evaluation aims to document—through a combination of interviews, focus groups, observations, and quantitative data—how criminal legal system agencies across the state adopted the legislation.
+CUNY ISLG’s process evaluation documented—through a combination of interviews, focus groups, observations, and quantitative data—how criminal legal system agencies across the state adopted the legislation.
 These agencies include many that are key to the pretrial decision-making process, such as law enforcement, prosecution, defense, pretrial services (and sometimes probation), direct service providers, and individuals that have participated in pretrial supervision services.
-CUNY ISLG is exploring how the legislative requirements were implemented by key criminal legal system actors within and across sites, and examining lessons learned regarding the factors, circumstances, and strategies that facilitated (or hindered) successful implementation.
-For the purposes of this study, “successful implementation“ means a site and/or agency have met the legislative provisions and to achieve intended individual- and system-level outcomes, such as:
+The study explored how the legislative requirements were implemented by key criminal legal system actors within and across sites, and examining lessons learned regarding the factors, circumstances, and strategies that facilitated (or hindered) successful implementation.
+For the purposes of this study, “successful implementation” means a site and/or agency have met the legislative provisions and to achieve intended individual- and system-level outcomes, such as:

 Progress:

-Over the past 3 years, CUNY ISLG has conducted interviews and focus groups with over 220 criminal legal system actors and people involved in the criminal legal system from across the state, including from urban, suburban, and rural parts of downstate and upstate.
-The interviews and focus group process is structured in two waves: initial conversations as close to legislative enactment as possible (January 1, 2020), and follow-up conversations a minimum of one year after the initial interview.
-Contextual information gleaned from document reviews and administrative data were also reviewed to support themes emerging from these conversations.
-Furthermore, ISLG will be reviewing media coverage of bail reform to assess how these narratives shape public perceptions of its impacts and discussions of future amendments to the legislation.
+Over 3 years, CUNY ISLG conducted interviews and focus groups with over 220 criminal legal system actors and people involved in the criminal legal system from across the state, including from urban, suburban, and rural parts of downstate and upstate.
+The interviews and focus group process was structured in two waves: initial conversations as close to legislative enactment as possible (January 1, 2020), and follow-up conversations a minimum of one year after the initial interview.
+Contextual information gleaned from document reviews and administrative data supported themes emerging from these conversations.
+Alongside this study, ISLG reviewed media coverage of bail reform to assess how these narratives shape public perceptions of its impacts and discussions of future amendments to the legislation.

-In addition to a number of internal reports meant to be shared back with those agencies participating in the study, CUNY ISLG will release several public-facing materials, including:
+In addition to a number of internal reports meant to be shared back with those agencies participating in the study, CUNY ISLG has released several public-facing materials.

 For more information, contact Jennifer Ferone, Associate Research Director, Jennifer.Ferone@islg.cuny.edu.